Fair Hiring Guide

 • Thank the candidates for their time and interest;

-• Describe the rest of your process (i.e., we have another two weeks of interviews, we will notify continuing candidates before calling their reference checks);
+• Describe the rest of your process (e.g., we have another two weeks of interviews, we will notify continuing candidates before calling their reference checks);

 • Tell them when they can expect to hear from you (give yourself plenty of time for short, unexpected delays);